henrik/thepugautomatic.com-eleventy/src/site/posts/2020-11-08-systematically-removing-code.md

   - Methodology
 ---

-It's easy to miss something when removing code, leaving behind an unused method, template or CSS class.
+It's easy to miss something when removing code, leaving behind unused methods, templates, CSS classes or translation keys.
 (Especially in a dynamic language like Ruby, without a compiler to help you spot dead code.)

 I avoid this by removing code systematically, line by line, depth-first.